 Q: Where will I live and eat during the Festival?

 A: The residence is arranged in centrally located city Hotels (double occupancy with private bath).
 Full breakfast will be served in the respective hotels, lunches are served for all participants at the Saarburg Gymnasium´s cantine.
 In the evening you are free to explore the local restaurants for a dinner or dine out of town if on day trip.
 You can find dining places in every price category.
 The servings are usually extremely generous.

-We kindly ask ALL Festival guests (participants and visitors) to refrain from direct contacting the hotels regarding any booking issues.
+We kindly ask ALL Festival guests (active participants, faculty and long term – from 3 days on – observers/visitors) to refrain from direct contacting the hotels regarding any booking issues.
 This is sole responsibility of the festival.
-The visitors related to any Festival participant or faculty are requested not to use any of the internet search engines to book the accommodations but to follow the Festival´s clearly outlined “Passive participants” policy.
+The long term observers/visitors related to any Festival participant or faculty are requested not to use any of the internet search engines to book the accommodations but to follow the Festival´s clearly outlined “Observers/Visitors” policy.
 This policy is not a subject for any deliberation or negotiation.

 Q: Will I have an opportunity to perform?

 A: Yes, we shall make every effort that all qualified students participate in the concerts.
 Practically all applicants, accepted to the program as Active performing students, perform in chamber groups.
 Solo performing opportunities are limited and reserved for the most talented students.
 Since the focal point of the festival is Chamber music, students interested exclusively in solo playing are discouraged from applying.

 Q: Is it possible to join the program without performing?

 A: Absolutely.
 For those who applied after the registration has been closed or those who themselves do not feel quite to the performing level or were not admitted to the program as Active Parforming participants, we offer to join the program as Active NON-performing students.
 The detailed decsription of this status is on our website, sections “Program information” and “Deadlines and fees”